Carl Bonham

 July 7, 2006

-This paper examines the rationality and diversity of industry-level forecasts of the yen-dollar exchange rate collected by the Japan Center for International Finance.
+This paper examines the rationality and heterogeneity of industry-level forecasts of the yen-dollar exchange rate collected by the Japan Center for International Finance.
 In several ways we update and extend the seminal work by Ito (1990).
 We compare three specifications for testing rationality: the ”conventional” bivariate regression, the univariate regression of a forecast error on […]

 Read More